jaxbulsara/jaxbulsara.github.io/_posts/2021-06-25-hello-world.md

 I tinkered with the site a lot until it looked good and I started writing this blog post.
 Here, I'll summarize what I did as if I know what I'm doing (I don't) to get the site to this point.
 This is just the starting point though, and all of it will change in the future.

-I deleted the following files the default Jekyll stuff:
+I deleted the following files from the default Jekyll stuff:

 - 404.html
 - about.markdown